shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

 <details>
 <summary> AWS Timestream </summary>

 AWS Timestream is a fully managed, serverless time-series database service provided by Amazon Web Services (AWS).
 It is specifically designed to handle time-series data at scale.
 Time-series data is characterized by data points associated with timestamps.
 In this project, the data from the IoT core is ingested into the AWS Timestream database using AWS rules.

 **Ingesting data into Timestream**

 Sample JSON data

 	{
-	"timestamp": "2023-12-24 00:22:21",
+	    "temperature": 41.0,
-	"site": "1",
+  	    "pressure": 983.0,
-	"node": "3",
+ 	    "site": "Grenoble",
-	"temperature": "41",
+  	    "timestamp": "2023-12-31 01:57:07"
 	}

 First, you need to add rules.
-Follow below steps to add rules
+Follow the below steps to add rules

 	AWS IoT > Message Routing > Rules > Create rule